Doctor of Philosophy (PhD)

 Step Three - Find a supervisor:

 Find a supervisor; Once students know which area or topic they wish to research, a compatible supervisor should be sought.
-Please contact the Head of Department for that discipline areas who may be able to advise you regarding a potential supervisor. your supervisor will help you prepare an outline proposal along with an application form to become registered as a student in CIT.
+Please contact the Head of Department for that discipline areas who may be able to advise you regarding a potential supervisor. your supervisor will help you prepare an outline proposal along with an application form to become registered as a student in MTU.

 Step 4 - Application: